Mimori256/Mimori256.github.io/content/en/home/like.md

 I do love to learn new things!

 **What I'm interested in**
-Computer Science, Mathematics, Language, Linguistics, theology, Musical Grammar
+Computer Science, Mathematics, Language, Linguistics, Theology, Musical Grammar